apecloud/kubeblocks.io/blog/deploy-harbor-on-kubeblocks copy.md

 ## Connect to clusters

 You can also connect to the cluster following [the detailed guidelines here](https://kubeblocks.io/docs/preview/api_docs/connect_database/overview-of-database-connection) based on different scenarios.
-For convenience, we will use the test environment for demostration.
+For convenience, we will use the test environment for demonstration.

 ### Connect to PostgreSQL cluster